 Appendix I: Guidelines for return of on-site research activities

-1. Researchers must continue to work remotely (e.g., from home) whenever possible, as returning to WSU may increase transmission/community spread of COVID-19.
+1. Researchers are encouraged to continue to work remotely (e.g., from home) whenever possible, as returning to WSU may increase transmission/community spread of COVID-19.

 Supervisors and employees are responsible for compliance with all state ethics laws and WSU policies and procedures.
 Employees must accurately account for time including hours worked (on-site and/or telework), annual or sick leave used, and leave without pay.
 The Ethics in Public Service Act, RCW 42.52 applies to all WSU employees.
 All state employees have a duty to ensure proper stewardship of state resources and ensure accountability.